DW01/traktor-docs/engine/physics.md

 Physics simulation can be expensive, especially with many dynamic objects.
 Here are the keys to keeping your game running smoothly:

 **Use simple shapes whenever possible.** Boxes, spheres, and capsules are orders of magnitude faster than mesh colliders.
-A character can be a capsule even if they're visually detailed—players won't notice.
+A character can be a capsule even if they're visually detailed.
+Players won't notice.

 **Mark non-moving objects as static** by setting mass to zero.
 Static bodies are nearly free performance-wise because the engine doesn't simulate them.